 My driver Aziz dexterously whizzed me through the city and out into the countryside, the wind flapping my coat and the mountain air cleansing my London-crusted lungs, until we reached pretty, Les Perrieres.

 Bernard Rochaix is the 7th generation of his family in charge of this 225-year-old winery and in his tasting room he took me through a range of wines made from seventeen different grape varieties.
-The ‘terroir’ here is very special and the wines unique and very drinkable.
+The ‘terroir’ here is very special and the wines are unique and very drinkable.
 So much so that at the end of the visit I was glad it wasn’t me driving us back to town for me to finally fly home.

 A weekend break is perfect for exploring this often overlooked city that’s just over an hour from London.
 Geneva is an ever-shifting dynamic mix of what you expect, as well as the unexpected, and, of course, there’s all that lovely chocolate.